Thursday 19 April 2018

 Music video production talk with Ryd Cook

-Ryd Cook - music video director, filmmaker, teacher, documentarian and former Long Road student!
+Ryd Cook - music video director, filmmaker, teacher, documentarian and former student!
 Ryd came in to talk to first year media studies about the process of planning, organising and creating music videos.
 The following are notes based on his excellent demonstration.
 You can follow him on:

 Twitter - @rydcook